‘Chicago’ theatrical records: How the trailblazing musical set a new Broadway standard

 Longest-running American musical on Broadway

 "American musical" here refers to a show written by an American creative team.
-Chicago holds this record for the same reason as the above: The only longer-running musical, Phantom, was penned by the Brits Sir Andrew Lloyd Webber, Richard Stilgoe and Charles Hart.
+Chicago holds this record for the same reason as the above: The only longer-running musical, Phantom, was penned by the Brits Sir Andrew Lloyd Webber, Richard Stilgoe, and Charles Hart.
 Conversely, Chicago was written by John Kander, Fred Ebb, and Bob Fosse, all of whom were born in the United States.

 Longest-running American musical in the West End

 Not only is the current Chicago production the longest-running American musical in its own country, but the show also captured the same longevity in England.
 Like the Broadway counterpart, the original West End production had a (comparatively) modest run at only 600 performances beginning in 1979.
 The 1997 revival, however, stuck around for nearly 15 years, finally closing in 2012 at 6,187 performances.
-However, that Chicago revival still holds the record for longest-running American musical on the West End; the only longer-running shows there having been written by Brits.
+However, that Chicago revival still holds the record for longest-running American musical in the West End; the only longer-running shows there having been written by Brits.
 (That is, unless you count The Lion King, which has a half-British, half-American creative team.)

 Fastest recovery of initial production costs